EricZimmerman/VoronTools/EBB_CAN.md

 NOTE: Once you connect your U2C to USB, you should see two little lights turn on.
 If you do not see this, you may have a bad USB cable.

+Note that the Octopus _should not be connected to the USB C port_, this is just illustrating overall connectivity.

 ![image](img/ebb/EBBCANSetup.png)

-Note that the Octopus should not be connected to the USB C port, this is just illustrating overall connectivity.

 Now there is nothing wrong with wiring up your 24v right to the EBB board (more on that in a minute), but for me, I found this to be the simplest way to set things up.